GoogleChrome/devtools-docs/docs/network.md

 </tr>
 <tr>
 <td><strong>Cookies</strong></td>
 <td>The number of cookies transferred in the request.
-These correspond to the cookies shown in the <a href="#request-and-response-cookies">Cookies tab</a> when viewing details for a given resource.</td>
+These correspond to the cookies shown in the <a href="#cookies">Cookies tab</a> when viewing details for a given resource.</td>
 </tr>
 <tr>
 <td><strong>Set-Cookies</strong></td>